seal-questionFrequently Asked Questions

 501

-Server does not support the requested functionality, cannot complete the request
+The server does not support the requested functionality and cannot complete the request

 502